Proudly supported by

 New program opening soon

 The Repair-Restore-Renew program will be opening in May 2018 for applications from not-for-profit groups in Queensland and Northern NSW communities affected by Cyclone Debbie and subsequent flooding.
 Please subscribe to our eNews and follow us on Facebook and Twitter for the latest information on available grants.

 The RRR program runs sub-programs for different disaster events.
 In most cases, there are multiple rounds of funding - although that depends on the support we receive from our donors and partners.

 |This program helped communities affected by floods and cyclones in 2010 / 2011.|| |

 - Yellow Rock revamp has community on board

 - Storage facility for St John's School P&F, Silkwood

-Applicants are encouraged to contact the Program Manager by email or telephone on 1800 170 020 to discuss their project.
+Enquiries should be directed to the Program Manager by email or telephone on 1800 170 020.